 Football is a great way to engage with young people regularly – something that traditional health programmes and clinics often struggle to do.
 It provides a platform for regular health education with a respected and informed coach, and creates a safe space for young people to discuss sensitive issues.
+Our programmes improve understanding of key sexual health issues, give young people the skills and confidence to make safe decisions, and provide access to youth friendly services such as HIV testing and counselling.

 HIV is still the number one killer of adolescents in Africa